liamdon/voxel-aabb-sweep/README.md

  * `callback` - A function that will get called when a collision occurs.
  * `noTranslate` - (default false) If true, the AABB will not be translated to its new position.
  * `epsilon` - (default 1e-10) Rounding factor by which an AABB must cross a voxel boundary to count
+ * `checkStartingVoxel` - (default false) If true, check if the AABB's leading face starts inside a solid voxel

 The collision callback: